go-floki/floki/README.md

 Floki is Express-like framework based on the source code of Martini and Gin frameworks.
 It is currently undergoing heavy development.
 So things will change.

 ## Features
-* Jade-like templates with live reloading
+* Jade templates with live reloading
 * Modular design
 * Middleware support
 * Performance (uses httprouter for routing, avoids use of reflection everywhere possible)